-Planning and planting a fruit garden.
+Planning and Planting a Fruit Garden

 Growing your own fruit can be extremely rewarding, not least of all in financial terms but, if you want a good crop of fruit next autumn, it takes a certain amount of forward planning and late autumn through to winter is the best time to get you started.